dabblelab/alexa-session-attributes-skill-template/README.md

 An Alexa Skill Template that shows how to save data to a skill session attribute.

-Visit: [https://dabblelab.com/templates/alexa-session-attributes-skill-template](https://dabblelab.com/templates/alexa-session-attributes-skill-template) for a video tutorials and details about using this template.
+Visit [https://dabblelab.com/templates/alexa-session-attributes-skill-template](https://dabblelab.com/templates/alexa-session-attributes-skill-template) for a video tutorial and details about using this template.